-If you’re looking to buy new or replacement pans, but not sure which option to choose, stainless or nonstick, check out this article.
-I cover the differences between these types and their pros and cons to help you weigh up which way to go.
+If you’re looking to buy new or replacement pans if you’re better sticking to stainless or nonstick, check out this article.
+I cover their differences and their pros and cons to help you weigh up which way to go.
 Plus, rather than all stainless steel vs nonstick, I dive into how you could combine them to get the best option for your home cooking.

-What are the differences between stainless steel and nonstick?
-The most obvious difference between stainless steel and nonstick cookware is their material composition and construction.
+The most obvious difference between stainless steel and nonstick is their material composition.
 Of the two, stainless steel wins in durability and robustness.
 Nonstick leads in the ease of cleanup and affordability.

-To get the best longevity from your nonstick cookware, check out my full guide to using, caring for, and storing nonstick pans.
+To get the best longevity from your nonstick cookware, see the tips covered in my complete guide to using, caring for, and storing nonstick pans.

-Like ceramic nonstick, stainless steel is considered nonreactive.
-This is something that can occur when cooking acidic foods, such as tomatoes or citrus in copper or aluminum ware, for example.
+Like ceramic nonstick, quality stainless steel is considered nonreactive.
+So both are fine for cooking acidic foods, e.g., tomatoes or citrus in copper or aluminum ware, for example.

 Quality is important in both types of cookware.
 Lower quality stainless steel won’t perform as well as multi-ply cookware made of high-quality stainless steel.
 Look for the grade, which is the fraction stamped on the bottom of the cookware.